Aeroflot Flight 2022: Crew and passengers

 The crew also included a junior police lieutenant as a sky marshal (they were added after the hijacking of Aeroflot Flight 244 in 1970).

 All of the passengers were Soviet citizens, with the exception of one who was a West German citizen.
-Majority of the passengers were Lithuanians.
+The majority of the passengers were Lithuanians.
 They included four noted Lithuanian pediatricians, including Petras Baublys, who traveled to a medical conference in Kharkiv.
-Bodies of the victims were cremated in Moscow on 21 December.
+The bodies of the victims were cremated in Moscow on 21 December.
 The four doctors were buried in a public ceremony attended by Lithuanian First Secretary Antanas Sniečkus in Antakalnis Cemetery.

 Accident

-At 18:10 MSK on 16 December 1973, СССР-45061 took off from Vilnius Airport in Lithuania SSR and proceeded east on a flight to Moscow-Vnukovo Airport in Russia with six crew and 45 passengers on board.
+At 18:10 MSK on 16 December 1973, CCCP-45061 took off from Vilnius Airport in Lithuania SSR and proceeded east on a flight to Moscow-Vnukovo Airport in Russia with six crew and 45 passengers on board.
 Flight 2022 climbed to a cruising altitude of 7,800 m and at 19:03 MSK air traffic controllers in Moscow gave the pilots clearance to begin a descent to 5,700 m.
-At 19:11 MSK the pilots reported the aircraft had entered a steep dive and were having difficulties recovering.
-Just 2,000 m above the ground the pilots were able to briefly stabilize the aircraft however it then entered a stall followed by a spin.
-At 19:13 MSK the aircraft crashed into the ground near the village of Karacharovo, northwest of Moscow.
+At 19:11 MSK, the pilots reported the aircraft had entered a steep dive and were having difficulties recovering.
+Just 2,000 m above the ground, the pilots were able to briefly stabilize the aircraft; however, it then entered a stall, followed by a spin.
+At 19:13 MSK, the aircraft crashed into the ground near the village of Karacharovo, northwest of Moscow.
 All 51 people aboard the aircraft were killed.
-At the time of the crash, visibility was reported to be 2-4 kilometers with haze and cloudy skies.
+At the time of the crash, the visibility was reported to be 2-4 kilometers with haze and cloudy skies.